Chapter 2:

 The villagers’ murmurs have dissolved into a silence heavy as stone.

-The girl who was pushed sits on a low root, a healing leaf on her forehead, breathing deeply between dry tears.
+The girl who was pushed sits on a low root, with a healing leaf on her forehead, breathing deeply between dry tears.

 Eden stands before Kagayaku, trembling with broken pride.